-An increase in prevalence of any recent morphine use among the NSW IDRS PWID sample had been observed since 2001; however, in 2011 it remained comparable with 2010 (28% versus 35% in 2010).
-Recent use of non-prescribed morphine also remained relatively stable (21% versus 31% in 2010), as did recent injection (20% versus 28% in 2010).
+An increase in prevalence of any recent morphine use among the NSW IDRS PWID sample had been observed since 2001; however, in 2012 it remained comparable with 2011 (23% versus 28% in 2011).
+Recent use of non-prescribed morphine also remained stable (21% in both 2011 and 2012), as did recent injection (19% versus 20% in 2011).
 The median number of days non-prescribed morphine was injected was 10.

 MS Contin remained the most common brand of morphine used.
-The median price for 100mg MS Contin tablets (‘grey nurses’) increased by $10 in 2011 to median of $40 per tablet.
-These results should be interpreted with caution due to small numbers commenting.
+The median price for 100mg MS Contin tablets (‘grey nurses’) was $40 per tablet, consistent with 2011 prices.
 Participants typically reported that it was ‘very easy’ or ‘easy’ to obtain.
 Availability was generally considered to have remained stable.

 Since 2005, a distinction has been made between prescribed and non-prescribed and other opioids in an effort to monitor the non-prescribed use of, and problems associated with, the diversion of oxycodone.
 Until 2005, oxycodone was included under ‘other opioids’.

-Twenty-two percent (33% in 2010) of the sample felt confident to comment on the price and/or availability of illicit oxycodone in 2011.
-As per previous years the most common purchase amounts were 80mg OxyContin tablets, bought for a median price of $35 (range: $30-$40) each.
-The majority (78%; 64% in 2010) of participants commenting reported that availability was considered ‘easy’ or ‘very easy’, with availability generally considered to have remained stable.
+Forty-two percent of the sample felt confident to comment on the price and/or availability of illicit oxycodone in 2012, a significant increase from 22% in 2011.
+As per previous years the most common purchase amounts were 80mg OxyContin tablets, bought for a median price of $40 (range: $20-$50) each.
+The majority (71%; 78% in 2011) of participants commenting reported that availability was considered ‘easy’ or ‘very easy’, with availability generally considered to have remained stable.

 Over the counter codeine